jugechengzi/FR/README.md

 # FR: Folded Rationalization with a Unified Encoder
 This repo contains Pytorch implementation of [Folded Rationalization with a Unified Encoder (FR, NeurIPS2022)](https://arxiv.org/abs/2209.08285).

+We would be grateful if you would star this repo before cloning it.